huggingface/blog/bert-cpu-scaling-part-2.md

 This is often referred to as “tracing” the graph and, as you can see here, the results are not that different from TorchScript (Graph execution mode from PyTorch) vs TensorFlow(s).
-All TensorFlow implementations seems to perform better than TorchScript when the parallelization is limited (low number of cores involved in the intra operation computations) but this seems to not scale efficiently as we raise the computation resources, whereas TorchScript seems to be able to better leverage the power of modern CPUs.
+All TensorFlow implementations seem to perform better than TorchScript when the parallelization is limited (low number of cores involved in the intra operation computations) but this seems not to scale efficiently as we increase the computation resources, whereas TorchScript seems to be able to better leverage the power of modern CPUs.

-Still, the margin between all these frameworks is sometimes very limited.
+Still, the margin between all these frameworks in most cases very limited.

 ### Tuning the Memory Allocator: Can this impact the latencies observed?